laurentS/slowapi/docs/index.md

 # Limitations and known issues

+## Request argument

-  * The `request` argument must be explicitly passed to your endpoint, or `slowapi` won't be able to hook into it.
+The `request` argument must be explicitly passed to your endpoint, or `slowapi` won't be able to hook into it.
 In other words, write:

 ```python
     @limiter.limit("5/minute")